mlu415/Gamification_Behavioural_Experiments_Reupload/README.md

-# Tomatoes
+# Gamification of Behavioural Experiments

-Welcome to the Tomatoes project, created by SOFTENG 761 Team 10 students from The University of Auckland.
+Welcome to the gamification of behavioural experiments project, created by SOFTENG 761 Team 10 students from The University of Auckland.

 ## Introduction